Re1354/Foodeat-RestaurantSite/README.md

 ---

-**Foodeat Restaurant Site** – Fast, beautiful, and easy to deploy for any restaurant or food business.
+**BanksTown Restaurant Site** – Fast, beautiful, and easy to deploy for any restaurant or food business.
-# Foodeat-RestaurantSite